Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Method

 We fine-tune each of the four models on a synthetic aphasic dataset generated as described in the previous section.
 During this process, the models learn to reconstruct (synthetic) fragmented Broca's aphasic sentences.
 We use ChrF (CHaRacter-level F-score \cite{popovic-2015-chrf}) as the evaluation metric for updating the models' parameters.
 To take into account possible influence of prefixes on the models' performance, we fine-tune the models in two conditions: without any prefix and with prefix ``Complete this sentence'' (for comparison to \cite{misra2022assistive}).

 We use the HuggingFace transformer library \cite{wolf-etal-2020-transformers} to load and quantise each model to 4-bit precision with a batch size of 8.
-For efficiency, we employ HuggingFace's Parameter-Efficient Fine-Tuning (PEFT) library \cite{peft} that incorporates Quantized Low-Rank Adaptation (QLoRA) \cite{dettmers2023qloraefficientfinetuningquantized} (see more details in Appendix~\ref{app:finetuning}).
+For efficiency, we employ HuggingFace's Parameter-Efficient Fine-Tuning (PEFT) library \cite{peft} that incorporates Quantized Low-Rank Adaptation (QLoRA) \cite{dettmers2023qloraefficientfinetuningquantized} (see more details in Supplementary Materials).
 Using these techniques, we fine-tune each model. \textsc{T5-base} is fine-tuned for a maximum of 5 epochs with early stopping after 2 epochs with no improvement, using a learning rate of $10^{-4}$ with half precision (FP16).
 The other models are fine-tuned for $1$ epoch only due to overfitting.
-Appendix \ref{apx:train_args} provides technical details about fine-tuning each model.
+Supplementary Materials provide technical details about fine-tuning each model.

 To evaluate our sentence completion models, we use two different methods.
 First, we compare the models' completions of (unseen) synthetic sentences to their original counterparts (i.e., the same sentences before they are processed by our synthetic data generation system).
-This comparison is done using two measures: ChrF between the two sentences (mentioned above) and cosine similarity between the embeddings of the two sentences (using embeddings of \cite{ni2021sentencet5}).
-While ChrF measures the degree of surface-level (i.e., character) alignment between the two sentences, cosine similarity measures how close the meanings of the two sentences are.
+This comparison is done using three measures: ChrF and RougeL \cite{lin-2004-rouge} between the two sentences (mentioned above), and cosine similarity between the embeddings of the two sentences (using embeddings of \cite{ni2021sentencet5}).
+While ChrF and RougeL measure the degree of surface-level (i.e., character and word, respectively) alignment between the two sentences, cosine similarity measures how close the meanings of the two sentences are.
+Although BLEU \cite{papineni2002bleu} is a popular evaluation metric in sentence comparison tasks, we found it to be unsuitable for our sentence completion task.
+The explanation with examples can be found in Supplementary Materials.
 Second, we use our models to generate completions for authentic sentences produced by PWA.
 In this case, we have no ground-truth data to compare our models' completions to, and we limit our evaluation to qualitative analyses.